snt-arg/iMarker_algorithms/README.md

 # CSR Detector - Algorithm

-This library contains the approach to detect CSR-based materials in a two-camera setup hardware.
+This library contains the approach to detect CSR-based materials in a **two-camera setup hardware** using frame subtraction or a **single-camera setup** using a set of image processing algorithms.
 The general methodology contains obtaining frames from two cameras and do some alignment and post-processings to filter everything but the part which is different will be highlighted.

 ![Demo](demo.png "Demo")